Michigan State outlasts Tshiebwe, No. 4 Kentucky in 2OT

 HE'S BACK

 Dick Vitale returned to ESPN's broadcast Tuesday night following his battle against cancer.
-Vitale missed most of last season when his signature voice was impaired as he fought against lymphoma and melanoma.
+Vitale missed most of last season when his signature voice was impaired by lymphoma and melanoma.

-He sat at midcourt, in front of Wildcats fans, and opened the broadcast by thanking everyone who sent text messages and notes of support and acknowledged the famous words of the late Jim Valvano — “Don't give up, don't ever give up” — inspired him to persevere.
+He sat at midcourt, in front of Wildcats fans, and opened the broadcast by thanking everyone who sent text messages and notes of support and acknowledged the famous words of his late friend Jim Valvano — “Don't give up.
+Don't ever give up” — inspired him to persevere.

 UP NEXT